erincameron11/erincameron11.github.io/_posts/2024-02-14-valentine.md

 ## Implementation
 The application was implemented in Visual Studio Code.
-Audio input was utilized to sense blow intensity.

 HTML and CSS were used for front-end styling of the Valentine, and animation. jQuery was used to accept cursor input from the users mouse.
 This input was then used to evade the cursor with the `No` button.